Forged (book)

 Forged: Writing in the Name of God – Why the Bible's Authors Are Not Who We Think They Are is a book by American New Testament scholar Bart D. Ehrman, published in 2011 by HarperCollins.
+The book posits that between eight and eleven of the twenty-seven books of the Christian New Testament canon were written as forgeries.

 Arguments and contentions

 In antiquity, pseudepigraphy was an accepted practice in which a writer attributed his work to a well-known figure from the past or a teacher who had greatly influenced him.
 Forged contends that the practice was not in fact accepted and would have been condemned as dishonest by all authorities in antiquity.
 Ehrman maintains that the more honest term for such falsely attributed writings is "forgery".